locationtech/geotrellis/README.md

 *GeoTrellis* is a high performance geoprocessing engine and programming toolkit.
 The goal of the project is to transform user interaction with geospatial data by bringing the power of geospatial analysis to real time, interactive web applications.

+*Please see our
+[getting started guide](http://azavea.github.com/geotrellis/getting_started/GeoTrellis.html) for more information about using GeoTrellis.*

 GeoTrellis was designed to solve three core problems, with a focus on raster processing:

 - Creating scalable, high performance geoprocessing web services